8.421 Atomic and Optical Physics I

 This class has 8.05 as a prerequisite.

 8.421 will not be offered this semester.
-It will be available in the Spring semester, and will be instructed by Staff.
+It will be instructed by M. Zwierlein.

 This class counts for a total of 12 credits.
 This is a graduate-level class.